Let’s Connect:

 • Good corrosion resistance and wear resistance.

-• Used in marine applications as well as piping, HVAC systems, and fire protection.
+• They are used in marine applications, piping, HVAC systems, and fire protection.

 Cast Iron